Learn more about Joel Garcia’s augmented reality artwork, Astrorhizal Networks

 Garcia notes, “When we talk about marking time through these monuments, for Indigenous folks there’s different ways of making time.
 So I thought, if we bring these Indigenous concepts into monument making and memorializing, it is important that we offer a different perspective as well”.

 Use the map below to view Joel Garcia’s Astrorhizal Networks on-site in Los Angeles at Yaanga Park - 540 N Los Angeles St, LA, CA 90012

-You can hear Garcia speak more about Astrorhizal Networks in the video below, and in an original article he wrote for Monument Lab’s Bulletin publication reflecting on his project and process.
+You can hear Garcia speak more about his piece in the video below, and in an original essay he wrote for Monument Lab's Bulletin about his process and project.
+Read the essay here.